hannaheow/DONE/README.md

 # TO DO

-## April 4, 2025
+## April 7, 2025
 - disparity domain methods section
 - disparity domain results section
+- add some bullet point literature to the disparity domain lit review section
 - *fix filepaths in dev_how branch (switch duplicated_data to measure_datasets and raw_data to inputs)
 - read bennet jl et al in lancet 2015 as recommended by sste
 - read macintyre, ellaway, cummins in soc sci med 2022 as recommended by sste